Since 2017

 25. Cover the entire cake with sprinkles.

-26. Melt the white chocolate in a double boiler, then add a drop of yellow gel food coloring and mix.
+26. Melt the white chocolate in a double boiler, then add a drop of yellow gel food colouring and mix.

 28. Prepare the desired number of honey-making insects in this way.